jdgamble555/adv-firestore-functions/README.md

 ```typescript
 await tagIndex(change, context, 'tags', '_tags', undefined, 'tAggregate');
 ```

+If you see any errors or have any suggestions, please post an [issue on github](https://github.com/jdgamble555/adv-firestore-functions/issues).

 There is more to come as I simplify my firebase functions!
 See [Fireblog.io][1] for more examples (whenever I finally update it)!